-The proposed containment bays are a BPEM compliant design, and the proposed project will only go ahead with the State Government approval and the oversight and ongoing monitoring of EPA Victoria.
+The containment bays are a BPEM compliant design, and the project will only go ahead with oversight and ongoing monitoring of EPA Victoria.

 Hi-Quality Group’s Sunbury Eco-Hub has taken large volumes of waste material including non-contaminated and contaminated soil from major infrastructure projects since 2003.
 Under our existing licence, we have been taking some material from major infrastructure projects, including other aspects of West Gate Tunnel Project.

 None of the material excavated by the two tunnel boring machines has been taken to the Sunbury Eco-Hub to date.

 Per- and polyfluoroalkyl substances, also known as PFAS, are a group of man-made chemicals which have been widely used in a range of everyday applications since the 1940s.
 All of us are exposed to small amounts of PFAS every day in dust, air, food, water and contact with consumer products containing these chemicals.